 My Ten Favorite Products to Prevent Dry Winter Skin

-When people are trying to fix a problem with their skin, they often turn to expensive serums with active ingredients.
+When people are trying to fix a problem with their skin, they often turn to expensive serums with potent active ingredients.
 While these certainly have their place, a common mistake I see people making is that they don’t pay enough attention to their cleanser.
-They think it doesn’t matter since they’re just rinsing it off.
+They think it doesn’t matter since they’re just rinsing it off and will skimp.
 But think of it this way—cleansing is the very first step of your routine, so it sets the tone for everything else you do.
 If done incorrectly (i.e. using something too drying or stripping), it can negatively affect the performance of the rest of your products by causing surface dehydration.

 Look for a high-quality cleanser that’s labeled ‘sulfate-free’ and low-foaming (the more foam and lather, the higher the risk a cleanser could strip your skin).
 I love Moisture Protecting Cleanser because its unique gel-to-milk formula is extremely gentle and coddles damaged or dehydrated skin.
 This cleanser is especially good for skin types 5-9 but is safe for all skin types.

 If you wear heavy makeup or have dry skin (skin types 7-9), this rich, creamy lotion does an exceptional job of dissolving away dirt and makeup while keeping the skin nourished.
 It provides a truly comforting cleansing experience during these colder months and leaves your skin with a cushion of moisture.
 If you’re a heavy makeup wearer, I suggest massaging Vitamin-Infused Cleansing Emulsion onto dry skin before emulsifying with water, then following up with a gel cleanser for a second cleanse.
 I know balm and oil cleansers have become popular recently, but I never recommend cleansing balms to my clients—here’s why.